DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/sorting.md

 Set the `TableHeaderRow` plugin's `showSortingControls` property to true to enable changing the sorting criteria in the header row.

-Specify the sorting in the `PagingState` plugin's `sorting` property and subscribe to the `update:sorting` event.
-Use the `.sync` modifier to setup two-way binding for a property.
+Specify the sorting conditions in the `PagingState` plugin's `sorting` property and subscribe to the `update:sorting` event.
+Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-sorting/basic", "showThemeSelector": true })